christianreiser/P2-Traffic-Sign-Classifier/README.md

 ###Test a Model on New Images

 ####1.
-Choose five German traffic signs found on the web and provide them in the report.
-For each image, discuss what quality or qualities might be difficult to classify.
 These are my five German traffic signs from the web:
+![alt text](https://github.com/christianreiser/P2-Traffic-Sign-Classifier/blob/master/Images/5int.png)
+They all seem very vivid, not dark at all, also the angle and contrast are good, .
+On the downside I didn't crop them.
+Especially the Stopsign is shifted to the top.
+I'm note sure how the different background will affect the classification.

 ####2.
-Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
-Identify where in your code predictions were made.
-At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).
-There are five German traffic signs that I found on the web

-![alt text](https://github.com/christianreiser/P2-Traffic-Sign-Classifier/blob/master/Images/5int.png)
+Preprocessing and Predictions:

-I also normalized the images:
+At first I also normalized the images:

 ![alt text](https://github.com/christianreiser/P2-Traffic-Sign-Classifier/blob/master/Images/norm5int.png)